helincao/Koala-programming-tutorial-by-chatgpt/full-text.md

 Overall, there are many resources available for learning and exploring coding and computational thinking.
 You can choose the resources that are most suitable for your learning style and goals, and you can use them to develop your skills and knowledge in this exciting and rewarding field.

+<div style="page-break-after: always;"></div>

 ## Acknowledgements

 Elise, a 2-year-old golden retriever, would like to express her gratitude to the following individuals and organizations for their support and contributions to this tutorial:

-- Her human besty, for providing her with the resources and encouragement to develop this tutorial, and for being her piano buddy and best friend.
+- Her human bestie, for providing her with the resources and encouragement to develop this tutorial, and for being her piano buddy and best friend.
 - The OpenAI team, for training her to be a large language model, and for giving her the ability to express her thoughts and ideas in a clear and concise manner.
 - The Koala programming language team, for creating a user-friendly and powerful language that is perfect for beginners and experts alike.
 - The "Learn Koala" website, for providing comprehensive and hands-on tutorials on Koala programming.